 American Canyon Brain Injury Lawyer

-Families and individuals who have dealt with traumatic brain injuries know that this type of trauma can have a drastic impact on their lives.
+Families and individuals who have dealt with traumatic brain injuries know that this type of trauma can drastically impact their lives.
 Head injuries can cause a wide variety of symptoms that can make it difficult for survivors to perform their jobs, participate in activities that they care about, attend school, and even take care of things around the house.

 As American Canyon brain injury lawyers, we help people who’ve been affected by these injuries recover personally and financially so that they can move forward with their lives.Overview of Traumatic Brain Injuries

 Medical professionals often use the terms “TBI,” “neurological injury,” and “traumatic brain injury” interchangeably, so it is understandable that people may be confused about what these injuries are.
 Generally, traumatic brain injuries happen when people suffer a blow to the head.
-In these cases, the functioning of the brain can be changed temporarily or permanently, which can have many consequences on their cognitive abilities and motor functions.
+In these cases, the brain's functioning can be changed temporarily or permanently, which can have many consequences on their cognitive abilities and motor functions.

 While all TBIs affect the brain, multiple types of injuries can cause them.
 These include: